AngjelSpasovski/projects-hub/PROJECT_ANALYSIS_AND_ROADMAP.md

 ## 9. Current Roadmap

+Current release status: the target project list is complete.
+The portfolio should now stay in stabilization mode unless a new project idea is clearly different from the existing catalog.

 ### Priority 1: Documentation Alignment

 - Keep `TASKS.md`, `README.md`, `PROJECT_ANALYSIS_AND_ROADMAP.md`, and `docs/tasks/*` aligned as work progresses.